Respect for Human Rights

 Prioritizing Initiatives

 In FY2022, Kioxia Group in Japan determined the priority of initiatives aimed at addressing the aforementioned potential risks, taking into consideration the severity of their impact on human rights as well as the company's level of involvement and response.
-In the process, we established criteria based on which we have formulated five levels of response aimed at preventing or mitigating individual risks, ascertained the current level of response, and set targets.

-Implementing Measures
+Implementing Appropriate Measures

 Major Measures at Kioxia Corporation (FY2022)

-Companies handling cafeteria operation and security-related tasks at Kioxia Group’s manufacturing sites in Japan.
+² Companies handling cafeteria operation and security-related tasks at Kioxia Group’s manufacturing sites in Japan.

 Tracking and Investigation

 At Kioxia Corporation, we provide additional training for our staff on human rights and harassment issues during the employee onboarding process, part of our Basic Training program.
+In FY2023 Kioxia Corporation held a lecture on the prevention of harassment during the hiring process for employees involved in recruitment activities.

 Establishment of Whistleblower System and Consulting Service